scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Critical Point Computation
 --------------------------

-Polynomial homotopy continuation has also been adapted to the field of chemical engineering to locate critical points of multicomponent mixtures [SWM16]_, i.e. temperature and pressure satisfying a multi-phase equilibrium.
+Polynomial homotopy continuation has also been adapted to the field of chemical engineering to locate critical points of multicomponent mixtures [SWM16]_, i.e., temperature and pressure satisfying a multi-phase equilibrium.

 A remarkable variety of systems of constraint also take on polynomial form, or can be approximated thereby, in various sciences.
 Diverse problems in the analysis of belief propagation (in graphical models) [KMC18]_, hyperbolic conservation laws (in PDEs) [HHS13]_, and vacuum moduli spaces (in supersymmetric field theory) [HHM13]_ have been addressed using polynomial homotopy continuation.

 Algebraic Kinematics
 --------------------

 We have discussed an application of numerical methods to counting unique instances of rigid-body mechanisms.
 In fact, kinematics and numerical algebraic geometry have a close historical relationship.
-Following Wampler and Sommese [WS11]_, other geometric problems arising from robotics include **analysis** of specific mechanisms e.g.:
+Following Wampler and Sommese [WS11]_, other geometric problems arising from robotics include **analysis** of specific mechanisms e.g.,:

 * Motion decomposition - into assembly modes (of individual mechanisms) or subfamilies of mechanisms (with varying mobility);
 * Mobility analysis - degrees of freedom of a mechanism (sometimes exceptional), sometimes specific to certain configurations (e.g. gimbal lock);